 - Outstanding examples representing major stages of earth’s history

 - Outstanding examples representing significant on-going ecological and biological processes.

 For thousands of generations Butchulla people have lived in harmony with the seasons and the land and sea, maintaining a balance between spiritual, social and family connections.

-Butchulla people want their messages of care and respect for the land to reach all people visiting the World Heritage property.
-As visitors explore K'gari, they will see signs carrying a ‘welcome to country’ message from the Butchulla:
+Butchulla people want their messages of care and respect for the land to reach all people visiting the world heritage area.
+As visitors explore K'gari they will see signs carrying a ‘welcome to country’ message from the Butchulla: